 The Islamic Arts Museum in Kuala Lumpur, Malaysia is a remarkable resource center for Islamic studies and exhibits the beautiful Muslim artifacts across the globe.
 It is one of the Must visits in Malaysia and attracts thousands of visitors.
 It is located at a lake garden which creates a feeling of serenity on the travelers’ minds.
 The Islamic Arts Museum is the largest art center and museum for the Muslims in the Southeast Asia.
 The collections and exhibitions of the museum are highly praiseworthy.

-History of Islamic Arts Museum:
+History of Islamic Arts Museum, Kuala Lumpur:

 The largest Islamic museum of Islamic decorative arts – Islamic Arts Museum is located beside the Modernist National Mosque in Kuala Lumpur.
 It contains the artifacts and collections of Muslim universe.
 The entire museum covers an area of 30, 000 square meters and was formed in 1998.
 The exceptional library of the Islamic Arts Museum is enriched with precious and rare Islamic books and materials and the museum itself contains over 6500 artifacts and collections.
 The largest model of the Masjid al-Haram of Mecca is exhibited in the museum and the other artifacts and collections reflect the gorgeous Islamic world.
 The artifacts and collections of the museum are gathered from across the globe including Asia, Southeast Asia, China, Persia and Middle East.

 Indian and Malayan artifacts are also exhibited in the galleries.
 There are 12 galleries in the Islamic Arts Museum and the artifacts are classified and displayed on the galleries according to their types.
 Geographical origins of the artifacts have not been considered for the display.
 Different sections in the galleries refer to different Islamic periods and events of the Islamic Universe.
 Besides, the museum also exhibits different other items like jewellery, Persian made carpets, textiles, pottery inscribed with calligraphy and more.
 The museum itself is one of the attractive places in Malaysia with its stunning structure, wonderful domes, glazing looks and works.

-Travel Guide information of Islamic Arts Museum:
+Travel Guide information of Islamic Arts Museum, Kuala Lumpur: